andrewferrier/git-utilities/README.md

 This repository contains various miscellaneous utilities for working with Git:

-* git-rebase-filter-remove-whitespace: For removing whitespace from commit(s) during an interactive rebase.
+* *git-rebase-filter-remove-whitespace*: For removing whitespace from commit(s) during an interactive rebase.
+* *git-refresh-from-remote*: Provide a way of embedding a particular git repo within a subdirectory of another, and keeping them up-to-date by executing this command, without using git submodules.
-* gitaliases: Various miscellaneous git aliases which can be referenced from your own .gitconfig.
+* *gitaliases*: Various miscellaneous git aliases which can be referenced from your own `.gitconfig`.